samochieng/alx-system_engineering-devops/0x02-shell_redirections/README.md

 creates a file

 8-cwd_state
 script that writes into the file

+9-duplicate_last_line
+duplicates the last line